power-baseform/DSP-HUB/README.md

 # About

-The Power DSP's HUB software is a backend management system for creating and managing content, and running the social participation and gamification functionality of a POWER DSP.
+The Power DSP's HUB software is a backend management system for creating and managing content of the POWER project.
+The HUB tier allows authorized users to manage content of one or more of the digital social platforms of the Power ecosystem.
+As a backend tier, HUB allows to change DSP’s customization layers such as social participation, gamification, web layouts as well as presenting engagement KPI’s.

 # Background